roytang/blog/content/notes/2016/03/712929006933282816/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/712929006933282816/
+title: ''
 ---

-RT [@imgur](https://twitter.com/imgur/): 'People in Brussels are coming out to write messages of love in the streets.' https://imgur.com/gallery/bZDIEJU https://t.co/y8XmtUPzso
+'People in Brussels are coming out to write messages of love in the streets.' http://imgur.com/gallery/bZDIEJU